fadhlillah2/order-processing-system/README.md

 - Java Development Kit (JDK) 8 or later
 - Maven 3.6 or later
-- A SQL Database (e.g., MySQL, PostgreSQL)
+- A SQL Database (e.g., MySQL, PostgreSQL) (recommended using Docker)

 ## Features